 Before doing so, I also note that the effects of task complementarities may be a little more complex than typically assumed.
-Even though an increase in $\gamma_L(z)$ raises the marginal physical product of labor, the equilibrium wage is determined by the value of the marginal product of labor, which depends on the adjustment of task prices.
-As tasks produced by labor become more abundant/easier to perform, these task prices are reduced, and in the empirically relevant case where $\sigma < 1$, task prices decline more than the increase in physical productivity.
-The equilibrium wage may still increase because of productivity gains, but
+Even though an increase in $\gamma_L(z)$ raises the marginal physical product of labour, the equilibrium wage is determined by the value of the marginal product of labour, which depends on the adjustment of task prices.
+As tasks produced by labour become more abundant/easier to perform, these task prices are reduced, and in the empirically relevant case where $\sigma < 1$, task prices decline more than the increase in physical productivity.
+The equilibrium wage may still increase because of productivity gains, but the benefits to labour may be limited overall.
+For example, holding I and $\mathcal N$ constant, an increase in A_L will leave wages constant when $\sigma = s_K$

-10In particular, for any differentiable constant returns to scale production function F(K, L), Euler's theorem implies: F(K, L) = wL + RK.
+In particular, for any differentiable constant returns to scale production function F(K, L), Euler's theorem implies: F(K, L) = wL + RK.
 Suppose R is fixed.
-Then any change in technology that increases F(K, L) at the initial factor supplies must increase $w = \frac{F(K,L) - RK}{L}$.
+Then any change in technology that increases F(K, L) at the initial factor supplies must increase $w = \frac{F(K, L) - RK}{L}$.
 This is not the case when K is fixed, because R can increase more than F(K, L).
 In Acemoglu and Restrepo (2018, 2019b), the capital stock is taken as given, so a negative impact is possible.
 In neoclassical growth models with exponential discounting and time-separable preferences, R is fixed in the long run.
 However, Acemoglu et al. (2024) show that with more general preferences, R tends to increase following automation and other technological changes, so a negative wage effect is possible.

-the benefits to labor may be limited overall.
-For example, holding I and N constant, an increase in A_L will leave wages constant when $\sigma = s_K$ where s_K denotes the capital share in national income (Acemoglu and Restrepo, 2018).
+where s_K denotes the capital share in national income (Acemoglu and Restrepo, 2018).
 When $\sigma < s_K$, higher A_L can actually reduce real wages.
-Since $s_K \simeq 0.4$ currently in the US economy, Humlum's estimates of σ mentioned above, of about 0.5, imply that task complementarities or labor-augmenting technological improvements will not raise wages much.
-Even when they increase wages, these technological shifts reduce the labor share, just like automation does (Acemoglu and Restrepo, 2018, 2019b).
+Since $s_K \simeq 0.4$ currently in the US economy, Humlum's estimates of σ mentioned above, of about 0.5, imply that task complementarities or labour-augmenting technological improvements will not raise wages much.
+Even when they increase wages, these technological shifts reduce the labour share, just like automation does (Acemoglu and Restrepo, 2018, 2019b).

-Finally, I note that deepening of automation (which is less likely to be relevant in the case of AI for the reasons discussed in the Introduction) and new tasks always increase wages and the latter always raises the labor share of national income as well (and thus tends to narrow the gap between capital and labor income).
+Finally, I note that deepening of automation (which is less likely to be relevant in the case of AI for the reasons discussed in Section 1) and new tasks always increase wages and the latter always raises the labour share of national income as well (and thus tends to narrow the gap between capital and labour income).
 I return to a discussion of new tasks later.

-2.4 Hulten's Theorem
+2.4.
+Hulten's theorem

 The nexus of the many effects of AI on the economy is its impact on productivity.
-To gauge the extent of this impact, we can appeal to Hulten's theorem, which provides a simple formula for competitive economies with constant returns to scale, specifying how microlevel productivity improvements translate into macro changes.
+To gauge the extent of this impact, we can appeal to Hulten's theorem, which provides a simple formula for competitive economies with constant returns to scale, specifying how micro-level productivity improvements translate into macro changes.
 Since the economy here is competitive, this theorem applies and disciplines the productivity effects.
 I now explain this theorem and for ease of exposition, I first take the capital stock of the economy, K, as given.
-Consider an arbitrary small change in all/any aspects of technologies (B; A_L and A_K ; $\gamma_L(z)$ and $\gamma_K(z)$; and I and N), so that the potential effects of AI based both on automation and complementarities in existing tasks are taken into account.
+Consider an arbitrary small change in all/any aspects of technologies (B; A_L and A_K ; $\gamma_L(z)$ and $\gamma_K(z)$; and I and N, so that the potential effects of AI based both on automation and complementarities in existing tasks are taken into account.
 Recall that GDP can be equivalently expressed as the price-weighted aggregate of task outputs:

-$$Y = \int_0^N p(z)y(z)dz$$
+$$\Upsilon = \int{0}^{N} p(z)y(z)dz.$$